aman145/Data-Extractor/README.md

 4: Doctor will also get a simple methodology to examine the reports of perticular patient.

+# How to run

+  python run.py

+  Detailed process of installation of packages in mentioned above

 # About Project

  Initial Handlings and Packages